 The sun always shines with its comforting warmth, the beaches bask in its bright glow and the people are so tan they appear almost golden.
 This is Paros in the summer time.
-It is a beautiful moderate sized island located south of Athens among many of the other Greek islands.
+With the right balance between space, tourists and infrastrucutre complemented perfectly with beautiful vistas, Paros is one of our dream destinations.

-The nearest islands are Antiparos and Naxos.
-Paros (population about 10,000) is your quintessential Greek island, from the white washed walls with the blue tiled domes, to the barren upper portions of the island, to the crystal clear blue aquamarine waters.
+Located south of Athens among numerous islands, the two nearest islands are Antiparos and Naxos.
+Paros (population about 10,000) is a quintessential Greek island, from the white washed walls with the blue tiled domes, to the barren upper portions of the island, to the crystal clear blue aquamarine waters.
 Paros is a vacation summer paradise.

-Ferries and hydrofoils are a great way to get around between the Greek Islands.
-The ferries are a bit cheaper than the hydrofoils but also a bit slower.
+Ferries and hydrofoils are an ideal way to navigate between Greek islands.
+Ferries are a bit cheaper than the hydrofoils but also a bit slower.
 For his money, Dave takes the hydrofoils.

 We left the waterfront in Athens in the early morning during what photographers call the “golden hour”.
 We were on a heavily loaded ferry with many people and lots of cars in the hold.
 We promptly made a beeline for the top deck in order to be in the sun and breath in the fresh salty air of southern Greece.

 The Greek islands are a stark contrast to the blue surrounding oceans.
-They are often whitish and bare ground is abundant on the unsettled ones.
-Very few trees were present.
+The soils are often white with the buildings mimicking the starkness and bare ground is abundant on the un-populated islands.
+Often the islands have very few trees.

-When first arriving on Paros in Parikia by ferry you can see from several miles away crowds of people.
+When coming close to Parikia in Paros by ferry one can see crowds of people from several miles away.
 They are swarming around the harbor area like ants on an ant hill.
 Soon they come into focus and you are able to see many of them holding up signs advertising lodging, restaurants, and transportation.

-If you are willing to try a motor scooter, they are an excellent means of getting around the island.
+If you are willing to ride a motor scooter, they are an excellent means of getting around the island.
 I highly recommend renting one.
 I rented a nice motor scooter for a week.
-I think I paid around $12 US per day which is very very reasonable.
-They don’t take much gas, very little oil and are all you need for getting around the island.
+If memory serves correctly, I spent around $20 US per day which is very very reasonable.
+These machines don’t take much gas, very little oil and are super efficient way of exploring the island.
 They are ideal for zipping in and out of traffic in Parikia especially around the extremely busy time when the ferries arrive.
-They allow you to bypass the terrible traffic jams that form around the harbor front.
+They also are great for bypassing the terrible traffic jams that form around the harbor front.
 Fortunately these traffic jams don’t last for more than 20 or 30 minutes and then voila the streets are completely empty again!
 Note: these scooters handle quite differently on the dirt than on the paved roads.
 They don’t respond quite as easily and it is much easier to spin out or fall over especially when cornering.

 Two outlets that I recommend for renting motorcycles, dirt bikes (there are a lot of excellent off roading opportunities for those off road enthusiasts), and scooters are Parai Rent-a-Car-Motorcycle at Phone: 21 1771.
 They can be found along the waterfront towards the south of town.
 Paros Rent-a-Car is found north of town and can be reached at Phone: 24 408.

-The mopeds allowed me to explore all parts of the island.
+Scooters allowed me to explore all parts of the island including remote dirt trails.
 I was able to access parts of the islands that very few tourists every get to.
-They were ideal for getting to isolated beaches, tops of mountains, and were good on paved and dirt roads.
-There were some good off roading across from Parikia on the Cape Agios Fokas.
+Scooters were ideal for reaching isolated beaches, tops of mountains, and were good on paved and dirt roads.
+Fun off roading can be found across from Parikia on the Cape Agios Fokas.